Loding Loading ...

 A notable stock exchange, Tadawul (Saudi Stock Exchange), opens its trading hours from Sunday to Thursday, as the population consider Friday and Saturday to be weekend days for rest.
 Both the Doha Securities Market in Qatar and Tel-Aviv Stock Exchange in Israel follow the same schedule, even if Tel-Aviv have changed their opening and closing times slightly to reflect European trading hours.

-While most stock markets are closed for the weekend, it is still possible to trade other assets on a fixed timetable, such as Bitcoin and cryptocurrencies.
+While most stock markets are closed for the weekend, it is still possible to trade other assets with CMC Markets on a fixed timetable, such as Bitcoin and cryptocurrencies.
+Please visit our markets page to find out more information about our weekend trading hours.

 World stock exchange holidays